Skip to main content

 • Provide hooks for approval workflows and programmatic controls.

-• Provide anchoring and recognition primitives, not business logic for each domain.
+• Provide anchoring primitives for documents and evidence, not business logic for each domain.

 The Hub does not:

-• custody funds on behalf of users beyond the default behavior of accounts on a proof-of-stake chain;
+• custody funds on behalf of users beyond the default behavior of EVM accounts;

 • replace legal recognition or filings, which remain the responsibility of off-chain jurisdictions and processes;